Trump is taking on the Fed, credit cards and mortgages. Will it improve affordability?

 To be sure, banning institutional investors could help reduce competition for homes in some markets.
 Institutional investors account for roughly 1% of total single-family housing stock, according to an August analysis by researchers at the American Enterprise Institute, a nonpartisan think tank.
 The study defined such investors as those owning at least 100 properties.

-Investors are a bigger presence in some regions, with investors owning about 27% of single-family rental properties in Atlanta, a 2023 Urban Institute study found.
+Investors are a bigger presence in some regions, with investors owning about 27% of single-family rental properties in Atlanta, The Hamilton Project at Brookings found in a 2023 study.

 As of mid-2025, meanwhile, about 10% of home purchases were made by investors, with most them "mom-and-pop" buyers, according to Realtor.com said.